-You sometimes hear that America has school lunches low in nutrition and flavor and promote bad eating habits to children.
+You sometimes hear that America has school lunches low in nutrition and flavor that promote bad eating habits to children.
 International school lunches, however, are certainly a mixed bag when it comes to providing everything a growing child needs while not costing the various governments millions of dollars.

 Some countries, like Finland, have figured out a way to provide excellent school lunches that are free.
 Public school lunches in other countries, however, can get very expensive, with some schools in France charging the equivalent of a restaurant meal for food in their school cafeterias.

 If you have ever wondered what school lunch around the world looks like, then this is the list for you.
 Keep reading to find out what kids around the world have at school lunch.

 American school lunches are typically not fondly remembered by adults.
 Budget cuts in schools have seen the quality of school lunches erode over the years to the point that former First Lady Michelle Obama got involved.